The best souvenirs from Mexico for great travel gifts

 huipiles plancos

 The Yucatecan Guayabera is a fresh piece of clothing originally for men.
-The cotton fabric that is made with is very good for the hot weather of the Peninsula, and, it can be very casual when it is made with short sleeves, or, very elegant when made with long sleeves.
+The cotton fabric that is made with is very good for the hot weather of the Peninsula, and it can be very casual when it is made with short sleeves, or exquisite when made with long sleeves.

 huipiles

-The Huipil is a blouse or a dress, that can also be worn for a casual day or, in its most elegant form, as a wedding dress.
-The fabric used is usually made of cotton and is white, but, what makes it special is that it is decorated with embroidered motives in very bright colors.
+The Huipil is a blouse or a dress that can also be worn for a casual day or, in its most elegant form, as a wedding dress.
+The fabric used is usually made of cotton and is white, but what makes it special is that it is decorated with embroidered motifs in very bright colors.

-The Huipil is still used a lot in the local communities, and mostly by the elderly women, but, it is making a come back even in the cities, and now, we can find a very wide variety of modern designs used by modern women too, like me.
+The Huipil is still used a lot in the local communities, mostly by elderly women, but it is making a comeback even in the cities.
+Now, we can find a very wide variety of modern designs used by modern women, too, like me.

 huipile making